Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-Fiona was born in 1966 under the sun sign of Cancer (June 22 - July 22) in Sydney, Australia.
+Fiona was born on the 24th June 1966 under the astrological sun sign of Cancer (June 22 - July 22) in Sydney, Australia.
 At an early age she was given up by her biological mother, adopted and raised in a strict Roman Catholic family.
 She received her early education at a school for girls run by nuns.
 Her earliest ambition was to become a nun herself, but after studying the bible, she concluded it was full of inconsistencies.
 The more she studied, the more she felt that many of the myths and stories it contained had been borrowed from elsewhere, and many portrayed women as the subservient inferiors of men, there simply to be used and cast off as chattel, and so she turned her attention to alternative religions.

-In a later interview she says she was inspired on her path as a witch by the Australian Rosaleen Norton (1917 – 1979) “The Witch of Kings Cross”, stating that: “she had never been afraid to follow an unconventional spiritual path and expressed that in her art.
+In a later interview she says she was inspired on her path as a witch by the Australian artist “Rosaleen Norton” (1917-1979) “The Witch of Kings Cross”, stating that: she had never been afraid to follow an unconventional spiritual path and expressed that in her art.
 She had carved a unique and potent niche for herself in a world when women were afforded far less opportunities than they are today.
 Her braveness and defiance of social norms and expectations inspires me to trust my own voice and vision of the world”.

 From 1990 through to 1997 Fiona was the lead singer of a popular Australian techno rock band called Def FX.
 During her time with the band they released three albums, toured Australia and visited America, Canada, Japan, Hong Kong, Singapore and New Zealand.
 In the US, Def FX achieved a Top 20 American Billboard Dance chart listing with their hit single “Space Time Disco”.
-Fiona wrote most of the bands songs herself, and in the lyrics expressed some of her pagan beliefs and feeling.
+Fiona wrote most of the bands songs herself, and in the lyrics expressed some of her Pagan beliefs and feeling.
 Since 1997 when the band broke up, she has continued her singing career as a solo artist, and in 2007 released a solo album called “Witch Web”, an album of witchcraft related music.

-Initially Fiona kept quiet about witchcraft, but when she left Def FX in 1997 “she came out of the broom closet” in an article written for the Australian Rolling Stones magazine, which kick started her career as a writer.
+Initially Fiona kept quiet about witchcraft, but when she left Def FX in 1997 “she came out of the broom closet” in an article written for the Australian Rolling Stones magazine, which kick-started her career as a writer.
 In March 1998 she published her first book “Witch – A personal Journey” (Random House Australia).
 The book was an immediate success and sold-out it’s first print-run in just six weeks, it is now in its third reprint.
-Since then Fiona has worked as a journalist, writing for Australian, UK and USA magazines, including: Marie Claire, Rolling Stone, HQ, New Woman, Cleo, Cosmopolitan, ‘B’ Magazine, Complete Woman, the Australian Women’s Forum, Sugar and Smash Hits magazines.
+Since then Fiona has worked as a journalist writing for Australian, UK and USA magazines, including: Marie Claire, Rolling Stone, HQ, New Woman, Cleo, Cosmopolitan, ‘B’ Magazine, Complete Woman, the Australian Women’s Forum, Sugar and Smash Hits magazines.
 She has also written for daily broadsheet newspapers such as Melbourne’s The Age and The Sydney Morning Herald, among others.

 In her modelling career Fiona has posed for nude and erotic photo layouts in the Black + White magazine (October 1994), Ralph magazine (September 1998), FHM magazine (1998), as well as the Australian Playboy magazine (November 1998).
 Later after moving to Los Angeles in 2001, she posed again for the US edition of Playboy (October 2005).
 In the November 1998 Australian Playboy shoot, she was pictured fully nude with a 12 foot python slithering and crawling all over her naked body.